-What - What we are doing - How - How we are doing it - Business Continuation Initiatives Strengthening Business Continuity Plans (BCPs) Improving the safety of employees sent to Policy and promotion structure To increase preparedness for major disasters and other risks across the entire Group worldwide, we have issued the Hitachi Group Guidelines for Developing Business Continuity Plans.
-We are strengthening our measures against COVID-19 and natural disasters as part of Pandemic and Natural Disaster BCPs, and the procurement divisions in business units and key Group companies in Japan have created procurement BCPs to minimize the impact of disasters that may occur. dangerous regions Achievements in FY 2021 Continuously strengthening Pandemic and Natural Disaster BCPs Under the COVID-19 task force's leadership, our regional headquarters around the world gathered local information as well as share information on the measures taken by Hitachi Group companies in their respective regions Conducted an earthquake drill on the assumption that there is a mix of those who come to the office and those who work from home Continuously strengthening procurement BCPs Expanded the number of business sites utilizing the Procurement BCPs Management System for our procurement partners in Japan and to digitize information Continuously improving the safety of employees sent to dangerous regions Provided medical assistance for Hitachi Group employees outside Japan
+What - What we are doing -

+- •Strengthening Business Continuity Plans (BCPs) - •Improving the safety of employees sent to dangerous regions

+To increase preparedness for major disasters and other risks across the entire Group worldwide, we have issued the Hitachi Group Guidelines for Developing Business Continuity Plans.
+We are strengthening our measures against COVID-19 and natural disasters as part of Pandemic and Natural Disaster BCPs, and the procurement divisions in business units and key Group companies in Japan have created procurement BCPs to minimize the impact of disasters that may occur.
-- Executive Summary

-- Addressing Risks and Opportunities

-Business Continuation Initiatives
+Continuously strengthening Pandemic and Natural Disaster BCPs

+Under the COVID-19 task force's leadership, our regional headquarters around the world gathered local information as well as share information on the measures taken by Hitachi Group companies in their respective regions

+Conducted an earthquake drill on the assumption that there is a mix of those who come to the office and those who work from home

+Continuously strengthening procurement BCPs

+Expanded the number of business sites utilizing the Procurement BCPs Management System for our procurement partners in Japan and to digitize information safety of employees sent to Provided medical assistance for Hitachi Group employees outside Japan

+Continuously improving the safety of employees sent to dangerous regions